AmjaadAyed/Starbucks_Capstone_Project/README.md

 •	time (int) - time in hours since start of test.
 The data begins at time t=0
 •	value - (dict of strings) - either an offer id or transaction amount depending on the record

+# Licensing, Authors, Acknowledgements

+This project was completed as part of the Udacity Data Scientist Nanodegree.
+Code templates and data were provided by Udacity.
+The data was originally sourced by Udacity from Starbucks.